Superalgos/Superalgos/docs/pages/suite/suite-upgrading-your-existing-instalation.md

 Before going deep back to work, it is always recommeended to test the new version a bit and make sure that your existing work performs as you would expect.

 If you run into any issues, feel free to drop us a line in our <a href="https://t.me/superalgoscommunity" rel="nofollow" rel="noopener" target="_blank">Community</a>.

+## 7. Check the Gettings Started Guide

+It would be wise to go through the potentially new *Getting Started Guide* in the documentation, as it may reveal important information.